SAP/sap-btp-service-operator/newdocu.md

 ### Custom Formats

-For additional flexibility, you can model the Secret resources according to your needs.
-To generate a custom-formatted Secret, use the `secretTemplate` attribute in the `ServiceBinding` spec.
+For additional flexibility, you can model the `Secret` resources according to your needs.
+To generate a custom-formatted `Secret`, use the `secretTemplate` attribute in the `ServiceBinding` spec.

 This attribute expects a Go template as its value (for more information, see [Go Templates](https://golang.org/pkg/text/template/)).
-Ensure the template is in YAML format, and its structure is of a Kubernetes Secret.
+Ensure the template is in YAML format, and its structure is of a Kubernetes `Secret`.

-In the provided Secret, you can customize the `metadata` and `stringData` sections with the following options:
+In the provided `Secret`, you can customize the `metadata` and `stringData` sections with the following options:

 - `metadata`: labels and annotations
 - `stringData`: customize or utilize one of the available formatting options as detailed in the [Service Binding Secret Formats](#service-binding-secret-formats) section.